 If you, or any of your close contacts, have any of the COVID symptoms outlined by the CDC, please follow the CDC guidelines for isolation and quarantine.

-Course time includes a one-hour break for lunch.
-Food will not be provided.
+Course time includes a break for lunch.
+Lunch will not be provided.

 - March 3, 2023